alduris/The-M4rblelous-Entity-Pack/README.md

 My local changes (will need testing when fisobs is ported).
 Will only be updated very very slowly when get some little free time.
 # Creatures:
- - ChipChop -> not done yet but added interactions with new edible watcher creatures even if I've nor played with them
+ - ChipChop -> not done yet but added interactions with new edible watcher creatures even if I've not played with them
  - RedHorrorShell -> V
  - ScutigeraShell -> V